Students and Learning

 Will I be able to use Penn State services and facilities?

 Yes.
-IECP students may use University facilities such as libraries, computer labs, the health care center, and, for a fee, recreation and sports facilities.
+IECP students may use University facilities such as libraries, computer labs, the health care center, and, for a nominal fee, recreation and sports facilities.

 Can I take other courses at Penn State?

 Only students who have competed Level 150 or 160 and for various reasons choose to remain in the IECP may, with the permission of the Director, take two Penn State non-degree credit-bearing courses (See Onward to Penn State).
 No IECP student may take non-degree, credit-bearing courses without prior approval.